hirasso/thumbhash-placeholders/readme.md

 ### `thumbhash generate`

-Generate placeholders for existing images.
+Generate placeholders for all or selected images.
+Pass `--force` to re-generate.

 ```
 wp thumbhash generate [<ids>...] [--force]